tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

     @@@Path@@@    REG_SZ    @@@C:\Program Files\Microsoft\jdk-11.0.12.7-hotspot\bin;C:\Program Files (x86)\VMware\VMware Player\bin\;C:\Windows\system32;C:\Windows;C:\Windows\System32\Wbem;C:\Windows\System32\WindowsPowerShell\v1.0\;C:\Windows\System32\OpenSSH\;C:\Program Files (x86)\NVIDIA Corporation\PhysX\Common;C:\Program Files\NVIDIA Corporation\NVIDIA NvDLISR;C:\Program Files\PuTTY\;C:\Program Files\Microsoft SQL Server\150\Tools\Binn\;C:\Program Files\Microsoft SQL Server\Client SDK\ODBC\170\Tools\Binn\;C:\Program Files\dotnet\;C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit\@@@
 {% endhighlight %}

 There are a large amount of different registry values that could be interesting when attempting to discover privilege escalation possiblities.
 One of these is `AlwaysInstallElevated` which can be found at `HKLM\SOFTWARE\Policies\Microsoft\Windows\Installer` and `HKCU\SOFTWARE\Policies\Microsoft\Windows\Installer`.
-If this value is set to `0x1` in both of these locations, the current user can install MSI files in the context of the SYSTEM account.
-This means that anyone could compromise the SYSTEM user by installing a malicious MSI file.
-If we inspect the content of these two registry locations on the target host, we can see that this feature is enabled.
+If this value is set to `0x1` in both of these locations, the current user can install MSI files in the context of the `SYSTEM` account.
+This means that this user could compromise the `SYSTEM` account by installing a malicious MSI file.
+If we inspect the content of these two registry locations on the target host, we can see that `AlwaysInstallElevated` is enabled.

 {% highlight none linenos %}
 C:\xampp\htdocs\omrs\images>@@reg query HKLM\SOFTWARE\Policies\Microsoft\Windows\Installer /v AlwaysInstallElevated@@